Europe in photos before World War I

 Aviation firsts include gliders, helicopters, parachutes

 The years before World War I were filled with remarkable advances in aviation.
 The Wright brothers took their first glider flight in 1900 and their first powered flight three years later, and a French inventor flew the first helicopter, for 20 seconds with one foot off the ground, in 1907.
-In this 1908 photograph, Henry Farman completed the first circular flight of one kilometer near Paris that demonstrated the successful steering of an airplane.
+In this 1908 photograph, Henry Farman completed the first circular flight of 1 kilometer near Paris that demonstrated the successful steering of an airplane.
 Following World War I, Orville Wright wrote that “the aeroplane has made war so terrible that I do not believe any country will again care to start a war."

 Traditional gender roles start changing

 Suffrage movements demanding women’s rights started taking off in the years before the war in Britain and in social democratic and socialist parties in Europe.
 Women began to challenge traditional roles, like this female taxi driver shown in 1905 in Paris.
-The onset of the war meant many women went working outside the home for the first time.
+The onset of the war meant many women went to work outside the home for the first time.

 Women demand equal rights, suffrage